shadowvaniIIa/shadowvaniIIa/README.md

 <details>
   <summary>basic info</summary>
-  <p>hihi my name is seven, or eden— i don't have a consistent name so i preferred just to refer me however you'd like! im an unlabelled queer thing with no prefrence, or set labels. u can try to guess my pronouns or just refer to me by it/its. u can often find me running around in ponytown as i dont have a real set spot where i sit. u can often find me either alone offtab or with my closest oomf seb!! i often can be seen lurking around the roblox/dw spot near bakery , very rarely the greek mythology area past library or up in the mountains!
+  <p>hihi my name is seven, or eden— i don't have a consistent name so i preferred just to refer me however you'd like! im an unlabelled queer thing with no prefrence, or set labels. u can try to guess my pronouns or just refer to me by it/its. u can often find me running around in ponytown as i dont have a real set spot where i sit. u can often find me either alone offtab or with my closest oomfs faris and seb!! i often can be seen lurking around the roblox/dw spot near bakery , very rarely the greek mythology area past library or up in the mountains or cliffs!

   i am also a minority (which should be obvious) so pleasee if ur 18+ / -13 then shoo shoo pls ^_^...

-  i have many many kins thats too much to name out, but my bestest kins are; 007n7 (4skn) , gary prince (f&c) , two time (4skn) , betty grof (at) , jade harley (hs) , futaba sakura (ps5) , shadow milk cookie (crk) , and nico di angelo (pjo) !!! i also am a copelink of elliot from forsaken :'3 </p>
+  i have many many kins thats too much to name out, but my bestest kins are; 007n7 (4skn) , gary prince (f&c) , two time (4skn) , betty grof (at) , jade harley (hs) , futaba sakura (ps5) , shadow milk cookie (crk) , and nico di angelo (pjo) !!! i also am a copelink (and or possible fictkin) of elliot from forsaken :'3 </p>
 </details>

 ‎